roneilbordallo/roneilbordallo/README.md

 <img width="28%" align='right' src="https://github.com/user-attachments/assets/e78e13fd-8c84-4c21-9471-79d5374d4a15">

 Hey there!
-I'm Roneil, a passionate **Cybersecurity Researcher**, **Hacker**, **Developer** grinding for knowledge and digital freedom.
-I explore vulnerabilities, hunt bugs, and build tools that make the web safer.
+I’m Roneil, a **Cybersecurity Researcher**, **Hacker**, and **Developer** focused on discovering vulnerabilities, hunting bugs, and building tools that improve security.
+I’m driven by continuous learning and the pursuit of stronger, safer systems across the web.

 🚀 I contribute to security by:
 - Participating in **Bug Bounty Programs**